 A trip to the Xel-Há Park is among the things to do in Tulum, Mexico, especially when you want to feel refreshed.
 It is an easy 19-kilometer drive from the town via Mexico 307.

-What separates this water park from the rest is that it has a natural inlet that is home for diverse flora and fauna.
+What separates this water park from the rest is that it has a natural inlet that is home to diverse flora and fauna.
 You can snorkel, go on a river tour and explore mangroves, among many others.

 8. Have a picnic at Playa Ruinas

-Part of Tulum things to do is having a relaxing time by the beach.
+Part of Tulum’s things to do is having a relaxing time by the beach.
 You can do it at Playa Ruinas, a beach north of the famous Tulum ruins.

 Because of the beach’s close proximity to the ruins, Playa Ruinas is easily one of the most photographed spots in Tulum.
 It is a popular hangout spot to many once they finish exploring the historic site by the cliff.